spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 ######################################

-RTSP STREAMING WITH AUDIO FOR NEW RPI CAMERA
+RTSP STREAMING WITH AUDIO FOR NEWER  RPI CAMERAS

         sudo nano  /boot/firmware/config.txt

 put this in

-        camera_auto_detect=1
+        camera_auto_detect=1 on bookworm default
+        #gpu_mem=256   disable or delete not needed
+        #start_x=1  disable or delete

 rtsp-streaming rpicam